 - Advising executors on how to handle Estate Litigation matters that may arise

-Finally, the tax consequences imposed on executors can be substantial and require appropriate guidance in order to avoid personal liability.
-With extensive experience in estate planning and tax law, the lawyers at Lypkie Henderson can help you effectively manage the probate process and subsequent issues that arise.
+Finally, the tax consequences imposed on executors can be severe and require appropriate guidance in order to avoid personal liability.
+With extensive experience in estate planning and tax law, the lawyers at Lypkie Henderson can help you effectively manage the probate process.

 What happens if there is no Will?

 In this situation the deceased is said to have died “intestate” – which means to die without a valid will.
-In this situation, instead of applying for a Grant of Probate, the court order which is applied for is a Grant of Administration.
+Instead of applying for a Grant of Probate, the personal representative will apply for a Grant of Administration.
 The fundamental process, being the distribution of the estate assets to the rightful beneficiaries, remains the same.